SoftwareAG/c8y-docs/content/machine-learning/web-app-bundle/processing-data.md

   - /predictive-analytics/web-app/#processing-data
 ---

-The **Predictions** navigation node allows you to do meaningful predictions by scoring the data from your devices against your predictive models.
+The **Predictions** menu allows you to do meaningful predictions by scoring the data from your devices against your predictive models.

-Clicking **Predictions** in the navigator allows you to choose from two different modes of processing - Batch Processing and Scheduled Processing.
+Clicking **Predictions** in the navigator allows you to choose from two different modes of processing - **Batch Processing** and **Scheduled Processing**.

 ![Predictions](/images/zementis/zementis-predictions.png)